ShiqiYu/CPP/week01/README.md

 Preprocessing directives begin with a `#` character, and each directive occupies one line.
 The most commonly used preprocessing directives are `include`, `define`, `undef`, `if`, `ifdef`, `ifndef`, `else`, `elif`, `endif`, `line`, `error` and `pragma`. `include` is just introduced, and it appears in almost all source files.

-`define` is another popular directive, and can be used to define some constants.
-In the following source code we define `PI` as `3.14` using `#define PI 3.14`.
+`define` is another popular directive, and can be used to define some macros.
+In the following source code we define `PI` as `3.14` by using `#define PI 3.14`.

 ```C++
 #define PI 3.14